-1. Economic Theory
+😰 Economic Theory

 Economics has been defined in several ways.
 The classic definition is that economics is a social science dealing with real wealth.
 In an economic sense, wealth is not money (which has a value that can generally be exchanged for real wealth) but goods that people produce.
-So, economics is a social science dealing with human activities and specializing in the production, distribution, exchange, and consumption of wealth, or material needs and human wants (Foldvary, 2015:1).
+So, economics is a social science dealing with human activities and specializing in the production, distribution, the change, and consumption of wealth, or material needs and human wants (Foldvary, 2015:1).
 Keynes's General Theory, both through Keynes' contributions and through his synthesis of works, was crucial to the emergence of modern macroeconomics.
-Keynes, and not just Keynesian interpreters such as Hicks and Hansen, provided economists with a macroeconomic framework that could be used, with roles for goods markets and financial market equilibrium conditions, for expectations, uncertainty, and volatile investment, and for an analysis of why labour markets may be unclear and nominal shocks can have real consequences.
+Keynes, and not just Keynesian interpreters such as the strong synthesis for goods markets and financial market equilibrium conditions, for expectations, uncertainty, and volatile investment, and for an analysis of why labour markets may be unclear and nominal shocks can have real consequences.
 These four components are essential to the framework.
 To choose one of the four as the main message of Keynes obscures the strong synthesis they made together.
 Keynes provides macroeconomics with a focus on determining the equilibrium level of income and employment that differs from both the business cycle theory focuses on dynamic movements and the monetary theory focus on prices, although with considerable attention to non-neutrality short-run (Keynes's General Theory After Seventy Years)., 2010:306).